-Further, a third potential mechanism concerns psychological channels of transmission of heat fuelling crime, which may partly be linked to biological processes in the body (see e.g. Jacob, Lefgren and Moretti, 2007; Ranson, 2014; Burke, Hsiang and Miguel, 2015).
-Again, while it is plausible that part of the effects of climate shocks can indeed by attributed to such psychological factors, we would expect such processes rooted in human biology to be universally present throughout the sample, and hence picked up by our batteries of fixed effects.
+A third potential mechanism concerns psychological channels of transmission of heat fuelling crime, which may partly be linked to heat-induced alterations of biological processes (see e.g. Jacob, Lefgren and Moretti, 2007; Ranson, 2014; Burke, Hsiang and Miguel, 2015; Almås et al., 2019).
+Again, while it is plausible that part of the effects of climate shocks can indeed be attributed to such psychological factors, we would expect such processes rooted in human biology to be universally present throughout the sample, and hence picked up by our batteries of fixed effects.